Nfinley/js-style-guide/src/markdown/react-guide.md

 ## Declaration

   - Do not use `displayName` for naming components.
-Instead, name the component by reference.
+Instead, name the component by reference. eslint: [`react/display-name`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/display-name.md)

     ```jsx
     // bad